Daryl Austin

-Daryl Austin is an Australian painter and arts educator, best known for portraiture.
-He has won several art prizes including the Heysen Landscape Prize 2018 and the Whyalla Art Prize in 1998 and 2002.
+Daryl Austin (born 1964) is an Australian painter and arts educator, best known for portraiture.
+He has won several art prizes, including the Heysen Landscape Prize in 2018 and the Whyalla Art Prize in 1998 and 2002.

 Biography

 Daryl Austin was born in Lincoln in the UK in 1964.
-He earned a Bachelor of Arts from the South Australian College of Advanced Education (now University of South Australia) in 1986.
+He earned a Bachelor of Arts from the South Australian College of Advanced Education (now the University of South Australia) in 1986.
 He has worked at the South Australian Museum and began teaching at Adelaide Central School of Art in 2001.
 His paintings are held in the Art Gallery of South Australia.

 Artistic style and subject

 Austin is a realist painter best known for his portraiture and has undertaken commissions for the South Australian Parliament and the University of Adelaide.
 In recent years, he has experimented with fictional portraits based on vintage photographs.